 Today there are a host of opportunities for people here.
 We have hiking trails winding their way up and around the mountain.
 We have a one-acre Organic Century Garden managed by Real Food Share, a non-profit organization with a mission to help end food insecurity in Newtown by donating all of the fresh produce to local food banks.
-We also have a beautiful 54 foot stone and moss labyrinth.
-There are numerous rustic cabins available for rent during the summer.
+We host Two Coyotes Wilderness School for nature-based summer camps and homeschool programs, and we have a beautiful 54 foot stone and moss labyrinth.
+There are numerous rustic cabins available for rent during the summer as well.

 Contact us if you are interested in having your next private event here!
 Check out our events page to get up-to-date information on all of our community building workshops!
 If you have kids make sure to check out all the summer camp programs offered by our partner Two Coyotes Wilderness School!

 Tim Currier is a Master Stone Mason that has worked with stone for 40 years all over the world.
 Majoring in archeology in college, his love of both stone and travel took him to Malaysia with a two-year stint in the Peace Corps.
 He started a preschool there and also taught English to elementary age school children.
 While abroad he came to love and appreciate the simple lifestyles that he still practices today.